iLucoa/f20ga/Render/README.md

 **Head, Body and Ears** - For the head, body and ears I used a UV sphere with a subdivision surface modifier to smoothen the surface of the head, body and ears.
 I started off by modelling the head then I stretched out the sides of the head to make the ears.
 Afterwards, I stretched the bottom of the head to then expand it and make the body.

+**Nose and Eyes** - As of for outer eyes I used a UV sphere as well and applied a mirror modifier to make the other eye.
+I did the same thing for the nose but this time I adjusted and joined the the two spheres to make it look like the nose.
+Finally for the inner eyes I did the same thing as well but this time I just changed the colour to white and the size of it is a bit smaller and then I combined it to the outer eye.

+**Legs and Hands** - For the legs I used a UV sphere and applied the mirror modifier and adjusted the shape to make it look for like a leg.
+I did the same thing for the hands but this time I modelled the shape to make it look like a hand

 ## Voltorb (Zhi Qin)

 ### Modelling